-The French House is Celebrating 100 years in 2018 !
+The French House Celebrated 100 years in 2018.
 You can help send us into our next 100 years with your support.

 Simply stated, without your added financial assistance, we would not be able to provide such a fulfilling educational and cultural experience for our campus and community.
 The French House is a non-profit, 501(c)(3), corporation and your donation is tax deductible.
 A receipt for your donation will be provided.

 Because many of our donors have a vested, personal interest in the French House, we would be very happy to discuss ways in which your donation can go towards a specific fund or project.
 Per IRS Publication 526, cash gifts are deductible up to 50% of the donor’s adjusted gross income in the year of the gift with any balance carried forward up to five more years.

 Online donations can be made by clicking here.
 If you prefer other ways of supporting the French House with a financial contribution, you could consider donating…

 B. …with a Personal Check

 D. …with a Corporate Matching Program